 What can you expect to see in the Visitor Center?
 Our interactive exhibits help visitors learn about marine research conducted at HMSC and beyond.
-As you explore, you may notice that the space is arranged to show the Patterns of Science.
 Scroll down to see descriptions of many of our newest, seasonal and permanent exhibits!

 Tidepool Touch Tanks

 Roll up your sleeves and touch living marine animals in our tidepool tanks!
 Gently touch fish, abalone and sea stars.
 Discover what happens when you touch the sticky tentacles of a sea anemone.
 Get a "hug" from the sea urchins.
 Friendly volunteers are on hand to answer your questions and help you explore.

 Tsunami Wave Tank